h0lmes/mockservice/README.md

 You can use variables which are provided on a per-request basis.

-Variables have the following format in data file:
+Variables have the following format in Response:

     ${var_name}
     ${var_name:default_value}